dustinwhisman/dustinwhisman.com/src/pages/writing/auditing-my-sites-performance.md

 - Self-host the fonts
 - Use system fonts instead

 WebPageTest reported other issues with the fonts, like them not being on CDNs and stuff like that.
 I think I’ll go ahead and replace them with system fonts, partially for performance and partially because I’m not too attached to the fonts I chose.
+For example:

+<img src="/images/auditing-my-sites-performance/uneven-numbers.png" alt="An example of numbers displaying strangely for text including '1.3.6'.
+The 3 is lower than the 1, and the 6 is higher than the 3 and the 1." class="cmp-article__image">

 I mean, what’s going on with these numbers?
 I’m sure there’s a way to normalize the height, but I think I’d rather just ditch the font for now.

-<img src="/images/auditing-my-sites-performance/uneven-numbers.png" alt="An example of numbers displaying strangely for text including '1.3.6'.
-The 3 is lower than the 1, and the 6 is higher than the 3 and the 1." class="cmp-article__image">

 My `/styles.css` file is considered a blocking resource, so occasionally Lighthouse or WebPageTest would recommend inlining my CSS.
 I’m not going to do that, though.
 My service worker is set up to pre-cache my styles, and we’re looking at less than 2.5kb compressed anyway, so I’m not concerned about it.